awsdocs/amazon-s3-userguide/doc_source/example_s3_Scenario_UsingLargeFiles_section.md

 // This Amazon S3 client uses the default user credentials
 // defined for this computer.
+using Microsoft.Extensions.Configuration;

 IAmazonS3 client = new AmazonS3Client();
 var transferUtil = new TransferUtility(client);
+IConfiguration _configuration;

+_configuration = new ConfigurationBuilder()
+    .SetBasePath(Directory.GetCurrentDirectory())
+    .AddJsonFile("settings.json") // Load test settings from JSON file.
+    .AddJsonFile("settings.local.json",
+        true) // Optionally load local settings.
+    .Build();

-// Change the following values to an Amazon S3 bucket that
+// Edit the values in settings.json to use an S3 bucket and files that
+// exist on your AWS account and on the local computer where you
+// run this scenario.
-// exists in your AWS account. var bucketName = "doc-example-bucket1";
+var bucketName = _configuration["BucketName"];
 var localPath = $"{Environment.GetFolderPath(Environment.SpecialFolder.ApplicationData)}\\TransferFolder";

 DisplayInstructions();

 PressEnter();

+Console.WriteLine();

-// Upload a single file to an S3 bucket. var fileToUpload = "UploadTest.docx";
+// Upload a single file to an S3 bucket.
+DisplayTitle("Upload a single file");

+var fileToUpload = _configuration["FileToUpload"];
 Console.WriteLine($"Uploading {fileToUpload} to the S3 bucket, {bucketName}.");

 var success = await TransferMethods.UploadSingleFileAsync(transferUtil, bucketName, fileToUpload, localPath);